JeffWeinell/cactus-nrp/README.md

-# Running Progressive Cactus step-by-step using NRP compute and storage clusters
+# Running Progressive Cactus step-by-step using NRP cluster and S3 storage

 These steps may be useful for AMNH Herpetology lab members that have access to NRP resources.